Skip to main content

 Run tests

-npx doc-detective runTests
+npx doc-detective

 By default, Doc Detective scans the current directory for valid tests, but you can specify your test file with the --input argument.
 For example, to run tests in a file named doc-content-inline-tests.md, run the following command:

-npx doc-detective runTests --input doc-content-inline-tests.md
+npx doc-detective --input doc-content-inline-tests.md

 To customize your test, file type, and directory options, create a .doc-detective.json config file.
 If a .doc-detective.json file exists in the directory when you run the comment, Doc Detective loads the config.
 Otherwise, you can specify a config path with the --config argument.

-npx doc-detective runTests --config .doc-detective.json
+npx doc-detective --config .doc-detective.json

 Note: All paths are relative to the current working directory, regardless of the config file's location.